0mnisciux/marvins-way/README.md

 ---

+## 👋 Who I Am (And How I Got Here)

+Hey there.
+I'm **Marvin Villanueva** - a mechanical engineering student who became absolutely obsessed with tinkering, tweaking, and breaking things (then fixing them).
+Yeah, *everything* here is self-taught.
+No formal CS degree.
+Just curiosity, stubbornness, and a ridiculous amount of time down the Linux rabbit hole.

+But real talk?
+My actual first love was **rooting**.
+I'm talking CWM days, back when flashing ROMs wasn't just a hobby - it was a lifestyle.
+I was bricking my phone like a crack addict, sometimes multiple times a *day*.
+No shame in that game.

+Then I got wild with it.
+Triple-booting Sailfish OS, Android, and Ubuntu Touch on a Xiaomi Mi 3?
+That was me.
+That's when everything changed.

+### The Rabbit Hole That Started It All

+That triple-boot pulled me into **Linux**.
+Hard.
+I didn't just use it - I *rebuilt it from scratch*.

+I ended up running **Void Linux with Bedrock** (no systemd, thank you very much) on a modded ThinkPad X230 with *78MB RAM on startup*.
+You read that right.
+Seventy-eight megabytes.
+I compiled my own kernel, built my GUI from absolute scratch, tweaked every single line.
+That's not software engineering - that's *art*.

+Eventually, I stopped the daily rooting grind when **Shizuku** came around and **Termux** got seriously powerful.
+But I didn't stop tinkering.
+I started running rooted VMs *inside* Android.
+I compiled **Arch Linux with KDE through Termux X11** and just... lived there.
+Started writing my own automation scripts.
+Built a whole parallel universe inside Android.

+That dive - that *obsession* - that's what kickstarted my IT career.
+It taught me something crucial: **the system is just layers**.
+And if you understand the layers, you can do anything.

+---

+### What This Became

+Now I'm into **machine learning, data science, and pen testing**.
+Still feels like a bottomless rabbit hole (honestly, it probably is).
+But it all traces back to that first ROM flash.
+To the thrill of absolute control.
+To understanding that everything - *everything* - is just code and configuration.

+So here's the thing: I could've charged $99/month for a managed platform that does what this does.
+I didn't.
+Because I remember being that kid with a bricked phone and no AWS credits.
+I remember that desperation to build, to deploy, to prove it could work on *zero* budget.

+This guide is me paying it forward.

 ## 📝 One Person.
 Seven Roles.
 Infinite Possibilities.

 This isn't just a stack.
 It's a philosophical approach to building infrastructure that works *with* entropy, not against it.
 Seven distinct responsibilities, each following its own Unix principle, unified into something that actually works.